 But in answering the question how to measure your engagement rate with Google Analytics, we should first ask why.

 To do this, let's use the power of metaphor.

 Imagine your home's been broken into (stay with me here) and imagine every room might hold clues as to who committed the crime.
 To discover who did what and when, the world's greatest detective is on the case.

 In mere minutes, the detective has worked out where the break-in occurred, in what rooms the thief went, what possessions were stolen and - most importantly - where the thief resides.

 In this scenario, the thief is a visitor to your website.
 Each room in the house is a page on your site.
 And the world's greatest detective is none other than Google Analytics (move over, Sherlock).

 With Google Analytics' help, you can find all manner of clues to determine who, why, how and when someone might visit your website.
 The only difference to the break-in scenario is that a website owner uses this data to help attract people to them rather than keep people away!

-In short, Google Analytics gives you valuable insight from which better targeting, content creation, website user experience and conversion rate optimisation can flow.
+In short, Google Analytics gives you valuable insight from which better targeting, content creation, website user experience and conversion rate optimization can flow.

 Great work, Detective.